Harmar campaign: Aftermath

 Harmar's losses were the worst defeat of U.S. forces by Indians up to that time.
 It was surpassed by St. Clair's defeat in 1791 and the Battle of the Little Bighorn in the late 19th century in the West.
 Little Turtle became established as an Indian hero, and the Indians in the Northwest Territory were emboldened to continue to resist the United States.
 Although the campaign was intended to pacify American Indian nations, Harmar's defeat led to increased attacks on U.S. settlements all across the Northwest Territory, both out of revenge and to replace the crops destroyed by Harmar.
-These attacks including the January 1791 Big Bottom massacre and Siege of Dunlap's Station.
+These attacks including the January 1791 Big Bottom massacre and the Siege of Dunlap's Station.

 President Washington was furious at the news of the defeat and lamented "my mind... is prepared for the worst; that is, for expence without honor or profit."
 He and St. Clair feared that the campaign would embolden the confederacy.
-Senator William Maclay accused the administration of starting a war without the authorization of Congress, perhaps as an excuse to raise a standing army.
+Senator William Maclay of Pennsylvania accused the administration of starting a war without the authorization of Congress, even suggesting that Washington had manufactured the crisis so he could establish a standing army under his control.
 That December, General Von Steuben wrote to Alexander Hamilton, lamenting the loss of Major Wyllys and expressing fear for Major Hamtramck.
 "This war is not over, it is only the Commencement of the Hostilities, so will we never learn to be wise that by force of stupidity?"

 A court-martial in 1791 cleared Harmar of any wrongdoing during the campaign.
 Despite the heavy losses, Harmar considered his main objective accomplished.
 Five villages had been destroyed by evacuating villagers or by his army, and tens of thousands of bushels of grain had been taken or destroyed.
-Nevertheless, John Cleves Symmes said the panic caused by the tactical Native victory would discourage new settlers from moving to the Ohio territory.
+Nevertheless, John Cleves Symmes, a prominent leader of the settlers, said the panic caused by the tactical Native victory would discourage new settlers from moving to the Ohio territory.

 Because they were both present when Harmar's army arrived, this was the first full military operation shared between Miami leader Little Turtle and Shawnee leader Blue Jacket.
 William Wells reported that Little Turtle led the defense against Hardin, while Blue Jacket led the Shawnee, Buckongahelas the Delaware, and Egushawa the Odawa.
 Wells, who was Little Turtle's son-in-law, later claimed that Little Turtle was in overall command; but Wayne and Wilkinson both believed that Blue Jacket was in overall command.
 Learning of the defeats, Congress raised a second regiment of regular soldiers for six months, but it later reduced the soldiers' pay.
 The First Regiment was reduced to 299 soldiers, while the new Second Regiment recruited only half of their authorized number.
-When Governor St. Clair led a similar expedition the next year, he had to call out the militia to meet the required manpower.
+When Governor St. Clair led a similar expedition the next year, he had to call out the militia to meet the required manpower even though they were considered largely responsible for Harmar's failed campaign.